integreat-io/map-transform/README.md

 // ....

-// Write a transform function, that accepts a value and returns a value const msToDate = (ms) => new Date(ms).toISOString()
+// Write a transformer, that accepts a value and returns a value const msToDate = (ms) => new Date(ms).toISOString()

 const def3 = [